culturesofknowledge/emplaces/README.md

 An draft of the [proposed data model][11] for EM Places and a set of data model diagrams.
 More details will be added here as the data model is refined.

 ## Status
-**December 2018**: Built internal tool for creating core metadata for place records from reference gazetteers; created sample dataset from EMLO places; reviewed Timbuctoo infratructure dependancies; defined basic editorial workflows; provisional decisions on approach to representing search and browse
+**December 2018**: Second revision of internal tool for creating core metadata for place records from reference gazetteers; created sample dataset from EMLO places; reviewed Timbuctoo infratructure dependancies; defined basic editorial workflows;

+**November 2018** Further revisions to the data model; provisional plan for searching and browsing place records.
+Initial version of internal Linked Data web editor to be used for prototyping and data entry until the EM Places web editor is ready.

 **August 2018**: Provisional full draft of complete data model completed; first release of tool for processing GeoNames data; completed draft user interface for record detail view